 Environmental awareness is also a focus for packaging and labelling of foods.
 In Australia and New Zealand, industry and various levels of governments have developed self-regulation to minimise the environmental impacts of consumer packaging waste and production waste.
 See Environmental Awareness and Packaging and Environmental Sustainability for business for more information.

 If your focus is on Australian-made or Australian-sourced ingredients there are a number of major cooperative marketing initiatives that can help you.
 These include:

-Advantage SA and its co-brand Advantage Adelaide are brands representing South Australia, combining resources to help South Australian businesses promote their businesses.
-Advantage SA also host events and awards designed to showcase these businesses and undertake marketing campaigns on their behalf.
+Brand South Australia and its co-brand Buy South Australia are brands representing South Australia, combining resources to help South Australian businesses promote their businesses.
+Brand South Australia also host events and awards designed to showcase these businesses and undertake marketing campaigns on their behalf.